-Relationship to Other Elements
+1.2 Relationship to Other Elements

 Highway and public transportation needs are identified and addressed in the Circulation and Transit Element.
-Water supply and water quality issues are addressed in the Water Resources
+Water supply and water quality issues are addressed in the Water Resources Element.

-Element.
 Needed park and recreation facilities are identified and addressed in the Public Access Element.

-Scope and Organization
+1.3 Scope and Organization

 The Public Facilities and Services Element describes the current status of public services in terms of service capacity and demand in relation to projected growth.
 It is divided into sections providing policy direction for each type of public facility or service.
+Programs needed to implement proposed policies are also identified.
+In addition, the Element calls out ongoing or potential future County initiatives, referred to as "Other Initiatives," that support the provision and maintenance of adequate public facilities and services within the Coastal Zone.